basp/xil2/README.md

 # tracability
 Symbols that are defined at runtime are always traceable and executed transparently.
 This means you can get a full trace using the `trace` builtin.
 This is not always the case for builtin operations though.
 A lot of the primitives are opaque in the sense that they operate on the stack directly in a conceptually atomic operation.
 Usually this means that they do not use the queue so it makes no sense to trace them.

 For example, take the `+` operator.
 This cannot reduce further so it is a primitive to the interpreter and has to be executed in an opaque way.
 This means we cannot *see into* the `+` operator.
-It is a black box:
+It is a black box and we can only see the stack before and after, there is no queue manipulation:
 ```
 xil> [3 2 +] trace.